bbauska/CAD101en/README.md

     </ul>
     </li>
   </ol>
-  Content displayed by websites can contain elements that are either previously stored on the server (called "static") or generated each time they are requested by the client (called "dynamic").
+<p>Content displayed by websites can contain elements that are either
+previously stored on the server (called "static") or generated each time they are requested by the client (called "dynamic").</p>

-Dynamic elements can involve information coming from other systems and applications, such as databases.
+<p>Dynamic elements can involve information coming from other systems and
+applications, such as databases.</p>

-Most websites contain static and dynamic elements to provide the best user experience.
+<p>Most websites contain static and dynamic elements to provide the best
+user experience.</p>

-Cloud Applications are similar to Websites in that they request content that a server returns.
+<p>Cloud Applications are similar to Websites in that they request content
+that a server returns.</p>

 <div align="right">
   <b><a href="#table-of-contents">↥ Back To Top</a></b>